wwwDayDream/CessilCellsCeaChells/README.md

 Allows installed plugins to request creation of Fields, Properties, Methods, and more in Managed DLLs.

 ### Technical Jargon
-A BepInEx 5.4.21 patcher that scans all installed plugins for assembly attributes that inform us of any desired Fields, Properties, Methods, and more to inject on the `/Game_Data/Managed/` DLLs.
+A BepInEx preload patcher that scans all installed plugins for assembly attributes that inform us of any desired Fields, Properties, Methods, and more to inject on the `/Game_Data/Managed/` DLLs.

 ### Usage & Documentation
 The wiki contains a [Getting Started](https://github.com/wwwDayDream/CessilCellsCeaChells/wiki) section as well as usages of assembly attributes.